cbdso/aws-serverless-security-workshop/docs/02-add-secrets-manager/README.md

 2. Select ***Credentials for RDS database*** type of secret.
 Fill it with these values:
 	- Username: `admin`
 	- Password: `Corp123!`
-	- Select the encryption key: `DefaultEncryptionKey`.
+	- Select the encryption key: `aws/secretsmanager`.
 	![AWS Secrets Manager - Secret](images/01-store-new-secret.png)
 	- Select your Aurora cluster (starts with `USERNAME-serverless-security-aurora`)